top of page

 Photo by Peter Hislop

-2025 Eva Pascoe Award winner flautist Annabel Wouters (16) performing at the Finalists' Concert at Bowral Memorial Hall.
+2025 Eva Pascoe Award winner flautist Annabel Wouters (16)

-Annabel has performed numerous times in the Southern Highlands as part of Inspire Music Australia’s Emerging Concert Artist Series at St Jude's Church and as the Highlands FM's 100% Home-Grown Artist of the Month.
-A flute student at Wollongong Conservatorium, Annabel was the first flautist to win the WollCon Concerto Competition.
-She is currently in Year 12 and has completed her A.mus.A (with Distinction) on flute, A.Dip.A (Honours) on piano, and is presently preparing for L.Mus.A on flute and piano.
-In 2024, she travelled with the WollCon Flute Ensemble to the International Flute Convention in America and will travel this year to Europe with the Regional Youth Orchestra.
+Annabel, a flute student at the Wollongong Conservatorium, has previously performed in the Southern Highlands as part of Inspire Music Australia’s Emerging Concert Artist Series at St Jude's Church, and as the Highlands FM's 100% Home-Grown Artist of the Month.
+Annabel was the first flautist to win the WollCon Concerto Competition.
+In 2024, she travelled with the WollCon Flute Ensemble to the International Flute Convention in America and will travel this year to Europe with the Regional Youth Orchestra. and AYO Young Symphonists as Principal Flute.

 Pianist Luke Bowen was the 2024 Eva Pasacoe Award winner, aged nineteen.
 He has a diploma in music from the University of New England and is currently studying science at UNE and piano privately under Professor Robert Constable AM.
 As a frequent recitalist in the Emerging Artists series at St. Jude's Church in Bowral and a soloist with the Southern Highlands Symphony Orchestra, Luke has delighted audiences with his charming and virtuosic performances.
 In addition to his involvement in the Highlands, Luke has performed extensively in the Shoalhaven and Illawarra regions, appearing in Music Shoalhaven’s concert series and the Gerringong Music Club.